MileHacker Logo

 Communication

-Local SIM cards are available from Jazz, Zong, Telenor, and Ufone at the airport or franchises.
+You CAN buy local sim cards from Jazz, Zong, Telenor, and Ufone at the airport or franchises.
 A passport is a requirement for registration.
 Data packages show affordability with 4G/LTE coverage in urban areas.

 Connectivity